 Settling the last details like receiving funds, signing forms, obtaining the documents for loans and liens, and making sure you get a clean title to the home prior to your purchase gets finalized are all parts of closing in which an escrow holder is useful.

 These are the records that escrow companies usually look to collect:

 - Fire and other insurance policies

 - Terms of sale and any seller-assisted financing

 - Requests for payment for various services to be paid out of escrow funds

 You're ready to close when each step of the done in escrow process.
 All expenses like title insurance, inspections and real estate commissions are paid.
 Title to the property is then transferred to you as new homeowner and appropriate title insurance is issued as outlined in the escrow policy.

-At the close of escrow, fees are paid in an acceptable form to the escrow.
+At the close of escrow, payment of funds shall be made in an acceptable form to the escrow.
 You'll know when it's time to submit the form of payment.